Giving all students access to STEM education.

 - A highly collaborative classroom structure that helps every student fulfill their potential, rather than rejecting those who don’t learn as quickly

-With support, CTL has the potential to give every student a chance to learn mathematics and science -- addressing the national crisis in STEM readiness and preparing the next generation for powerful global competition.
+With support, NJCTL has the potential to give every student a chance to learn mathematics and science -- addressing the national crisis in STEM readiness and preparing the next generation for powerful global competition.

 Origin & Development